mercymusonda/Apple-Financial-Dashboard/README.md

 Analytical questions That guide the analysis were; -Which Apple product generates the highest revenue?

 -Which region contributes the largest share of sales?

 -Which product segment produces the highest margins?

 -Which products present higher or lower concentration risk?

 -Does selling more devices necessarily lead to higher profits?
 <img width="1036" height="558" alt="Image" src="https://github.com/user-attachments/assets/4485a52c-57f7-4ef6-b954-629d35358e55" />

 # 🗺 Regional Sales Analysis
 <img width="1021" height="985" alt="Image" src="https://github.com/user-attachments/assets/abdab886-f7ec-4473-a3b9-b5dc4f49ecb3" />

 -**Excel Feature**: Utilized Map chat with Bubles feature to plot sales across regions in 2025.

 -**Design Choice**: The map is enhance with custom vector image to achieve a visually appealing layout.
 Bubbles were used to differentiate sales magnitude across regions.

--**Data Representation**: Created separate series for each country with the available data, cobining them to provide a comprehensive geographical view'
+-**Data Representation**: Created separate series for each country with the available data, cobining them to provide a comprehensive geographical view.

 -**Visual Enhancement**: Improved readerbility and immediate understanding of geographica sales trend, enabling users to quickly grasp global sales disparities and easily indentify regions with high/low sales by bubble size.